Unraveling Misinformation Propagation in LLM Reasoning: Testing Data Collection

 \subsubsection{Heuristic Rule Generation}

-We apply heuristic rules to simulate human-like erroneous equations, including numeric value modification, operator alteration, and operand swapping, and we use \texttt{gpt-4o-mini-2024-07-18}\footnote{We decide to use an LLM to perform perturbation based on rules, instead of a purely rule-based method, because the latter has very limited flexibility to handle corner cases.} to perform the perturbations based on these rules.
+We apply heuristic rules to simulate human-like erroneous equations, including numeric value modification, operator alteration, and operand swapping.
+Specifically, we use \texttt{gpt-4o-mini-2024-07-18} to perform the perturbations based on these rules, instead of a purely regex-based method, because the latter has very limited flexibility to handle corner cases.
+For example, in equations like $\text{Area of Circle 2} = \pi \times r^2$, a regex rule to change the value $2$ might incorrectly alter the identifier ``$\text{Circle 2}$'' to ``$\text{Circle 3}$'' making the equation semantically nonsensical.
+Another example is about logical consistency.
+Given an equation like ``$(1 + 1) \times 3 = 2 \times 3 = 6$'', a simple substitution from $2$ to $3$ could create ``$(1 + 1) \times 3 = 3 \times 3 = 6$'', which contains multiple, confounding errors and does affect the final answer.
+In contrast, an LLM can be instructed to yield a coherent but flawed chain like ``$(1 + 1) \times 3 = 3 \times 3 = 9$''.
+This correctly isolates the impact of the initial misinformation.

 \SmallHeading{Numeric Value Modification} Numbers are extracted using regex and randomly modified.
 Changes include inserting or deleting digits (20\%) or adjusting values by ±10\% (80\%) while preserving their type (integer/float).
 GPT-4o-mini applies these changes with the following prompt: